Pension transfers and FCA regulations

 Before a financial adviser can transfer a pension they have to demonstrate this action is in their client’s interest.
-To do this they will use a transfer value analysis system (TVAS) and create a report.
+To do this they will use a Pension Transfer Analysis and create a report.

 More often than not the result will be ‘No’.
-However, for high wage earners the TVAS report does not always take into account other factors such as the impact on the fund if the pension scheme was closed.
+However, for high wage earners the Pension Transfer Analysis report does not always take into account other factors such as the impact on the fund if the pension scheme was closed.

-Our Pensions expert Nicola Downs has created an analysis process that sits alongside a TVAS report and brings into consideration a wide range of other factors.
+Our Pensions expert Nicola Downs has created an analysis process that sits alongside a Pension Transfer Analysis report and brings into consideration a wide range of other factors.
 This analysis arms our clients with all the information they need to make a sound decision.
 Naturally, this process is also fully compliant with FCA regulations and fully documented every step of the way.